Assassin's Creed Identity: Character

 The game allows players to choose from four character classes: the combat-orientated Berserker, the stealthy Shadow Blade, the jack-of-all-trades Trickster and the agile Thief.
 Each class has its own set of skills and perks, like Splinter Bomb and attack upgrades for Berserker and Smoke Bomb and notoriety upgrades for Shadowblade, which can be unlocked through currency and skill points at the skill tab.
-Skill points are earned by leveling up, and using enough skill points unlocks a new Tier of skills for each class, with four Tiers tota..
+Skill points are earned by leveling up, and using enough skill points unlocks a new Tier of skills for each class, with four Tiers total.
 Each Assassin can have both a primary and secondary class, with the secondary class unlocked through currency.
 The player can also unlock multiple Assassins through currency, although the Inventory is shared among Assassins.
 In the inventory tab, the player can equip Swords, Chest Armor, Pauldrons, Hidden Blades, Leggings, Insignias, Boosts, and Outfits.
 Boosts are bought in the shop, and provide temporary buffs.
 Items can either be bought in the shop, earned in-game, or crafted using Blueprints at the Forge tab, and provide stat increases to the player.
 Outfits can be unlocked through Achievements or bought in the shop, and gives buffs and a different visual appearance for the Assassin equipped.

 In the shop, players can use the Heroic Shop, Items, Forge, Boosts, and more tabs, including IAP tabs.
 In the Heroic shop, player can spend Tokens to buy better Ranks.
 Each rank unlocks more difficult Contract missions, as well as three items, such as Outfits, new maps, new Contract modes, and the Thief class.
 Certain items and outfits can be bought in the shop, Boosts can be bought in the Boosts tab, and the player can make new items in the Forge tab.